• Skip to primary navigation

 Method

-1. Prep: Preheat oven to 350°F. Grease a 9-inch cake pan with a little coconut oil and dust with flour.
+1. Preheat oven to 350°F (175°C).
+Grease a 9-inch cake pan with a little oil or butter and dust with flour.
 Peel and chop the apples into bite-size pieces (don't worry if they're not all uniformly sized.)

-2. Mix the dry ingredients: Place the flour, baking powder, baking soda, cinnamon and salt in a medium mixing bowl and use a whisk to incorporate.
+2. Place the flour, baking powder, baking soda, cinnamon and salt in a medium mixing bowl and use a whisk to incorporate.

-3. Mix the wet ingredients: In a larger bowl, use the whisk to beat the eggs a little, then add the brown sugar, yogurt, coconut oil and vanilla and whisk again.
+3. In a larger bowl, use the whisk to beat the eggs a little, then add the brown sugar, yogurt, oil and vanilla and whisk again.

-4. Make the batter: Using a silicone spatula, fold the dry ingredients into the wet until just incorporated (don't over mix.)
+4. Using a silicone spatula, fold the dry ingredients into the wet until just incorporated (don't over mix.)
 Fold the apples into the batter and then pour everything into the pan and use the spatula or your fingers to even out the top.

-5. Bake: Bake for 35-40 minutes or until a toothpick comes out clean.
-Let cool for at least 15 minutes, carefully flip the cake out onto a serving plate, and use a flour duster filled with powdered sugar to dust the top of the cake.
+5. Bake for 35-40 minutes or until a toothpick comes out clean.
+Let cool for at least 15 minutes, carefully flip the cake out onto a serving plate, and use a flour duster filled with powdered sugar to dust the top of the cake if desired.

 Nutrition